iffybooks/host-a-website-at-home/README.md

 ![vlcsnap-2024-05-20-09h07m39s710.png](images/fa6c16a4b1cf7e197cb6a198a6b7128661ee3833.png)

-If you don't see any error messages when you run this command, that's a good thing!
+If you don't see any error messages when you run this command, that's a good thing.
 It means `ddclient` is running properly.

 ❏ Now go to a browser on your desktop computer and enter your domain or subdomain in the URL bar.
 You should see your website!
 If not, wait five minutes for DNS servers to update and try again.